 For those of you who aren’t familiar with Craftsy, it provides education and tools to help you bring your creativity to life.
 You can learn everything from photography, knitting, sewing, cake decorating and of course, baking.
 It allows you to learn how to do these things at your own pace, when it is convenient and you have access to the teachers (me) whenever you have questions or just want to share what projects you’re working on.
 I love this platform for learning and teaching.
 As some of you may know I’ve done a bread baking class based on the Master recipe from my book The New Artisan Bread in Five Minutes a Day and I recently created an intensive Baking and Pastry class for beginners, which will help you feel confident with all of your family recipes or those beautiful treats you see on Pinterest.
 I hope I will see you in one, or all of my Craftsy classes.

 I recently went back to the Craftsy studio and created a Show-Stopping Cheesecake class.
 It is more than just recipes (although there are plenty of those too), it is a technique class that will give you all the skills to bake any kind of cheesecake you desire.
 We’ll cover different flavors, baking methods, pan shapes and lots of toppings and sauces.
 Here are just a few of the cakes I make in the video class, but I look forward to hearing what you’d come up with.
-If you’d like to join me in the class, here is a link that will give you 50% off the class.

 Here is a Nutella striped cheesecake that I then top with candied hazelnuts.
 I’ll show you how to create the stripes and how to make the candied garnish.